To say that hysteria about the health effects of polyunsaturated fats [PUFA] has reached fever pitch may be an understatement.

 The Oft-Cited Human Studies

-Most people never would have heard of the Sydney Diet Heart Study or the Minnesota Coronary Experiment likely if not for Dr Christopher Ramsden, who conducted a re-analysis of both studies, and a meta-analysis with these studies and other studies which used LA interventions, like the 1965 Rose et al. Corn Oil Trial.
-Ramsden is now celebrated as a demi-god within low-carb/ancestral/paleo/carnivore circles for apparently uncovering “tHe tRUth”.
-I’m not laying any blame at Ramsden’s door, for the record, merely stating that “reanalysing” old, flawed studies with methodological shortcomings doesn’t make them better studies.
+Most people would likely never have heard of the Sydney Diet Heart Study or the Minnesota Coronary Experiment if not for a recent re-analysis of both studies, and a meta-analysis based on these studies and other studies which used linoleic acid [LA] interventions, like the 1965 Rose et al. Corn Oil Trial.
+These flawed analyses are now celebrated as conclusive evidence within low-carb/ancestral/paleo/carnivore circles for apparently uncovering “tHe tRUth”.
+Except there is one major problem from an evidence-based perspective: reanalysing old, flawed studies with methodological shortcomings and missing data doesn’t make them better studies.
 You can’t put lipstick on a pig, and you certainly can’t take a pig, donkey, and giraffe and attempt to put lipstick on them together in a meta-analysis.

 So how do we reconcile it?
 Against the wider evidence-base, of course.
 We can start with a meta-analysis from 2014 which conducted a subgroup analysis of 8 omega-6 LA intervention trials, finding no significant effect including the SHDS: removing the SDHS in a sensitivity analysis resulted in a 21% reduction in CVD risk from LA intake [HR 0.81, 95% CI 0.68-0.98].
 But we’ll save the rest of the evidence base for the next section, first let’s put a fork in the Minnesota Coronary Experiment [MCE].